Your $25 referral discount has been applied!

-A motion detector should simplify and secure your life, not make it more complicated.
-That’s why we designed our motion detector to fit your lifestyle.
-It detects human heat signatures and ignores pets.
+The best motion sensors should simplify and secure your life, not make it more complicated.
+That’s why we designed our motion sensor to fit your lifestyle.
+It blends in, so you’ll hardly notice it, except when you need it.
+With Cove’s motion sensors, you’re getting long-range, long-lasting devices that are easy to install.

-No one wants to spend hours setting up a home security system.
-Our motion detector takes minutes to install.
-All you have to do is follow the on-screen instructions and peel and stick your sensors.
+No one wants to spend hours setting up a home security system or drilling holes in the walls.
+Our home security motion sensors take less than 5 minutes to install.
+Just follow the instructions on our alarm panel, peel and stick your sensors, and hold them in place for 30 seconds.

-Don’t wake up in the middle of the night to the wailing of a false motion detector alarm.
-Our motion detector identifies human heat signatures, not shadows, bugs, or pets below 35-50 pounds.
+You shouldn’t have to wake up in the middle of the night to the wailing of a false alarm.
+Our motion sensor identifies human heat signatures, not shadows, insects, or pets below 35–50 pounds.

-With a long-range 45 ft. sensing radius and battery life that lasts up to 5 years, this sensor gives you maximum protection for longer.
+With a long-range 45-foot sensing radius and battery life that lasts up to 5 years, our motion sensor gives you maximum protection for longer.

 Motion detection technology is what fuels many of today’s home security devices.
 From motion sensor cameras to motion sensor lights, motion detectors work hard to increase your personal safety and peace of mind.
 When used as an independent device, a motion sensor alarm will let you know if there is someone inside of your house who shouldn’t be there.
 If something interrupts the detector’s sensor, it will send a signal to alert you to potential danger inside of your home, ultimately sounding the alarm.